Rediscover

 Managing menopause symptoms is not just about addressing individual issues like hot flashes or sleep disturbances.
 A balanced diet and regular exercise are essential in supporting bone health, weight management, and overall well-being.
 By combining these lifestyle changes with medical treatments like MHT or HRT, you can better navigate this transition and enjoy a healthier, more active life.

-For more information and support, consider visiting the following resources:
+For more information and support, consider visiting the following menopause specialist resources:

-Or make an appointment for a Menopausal Health Consultation with Dr. Sonia Verma at the Menopause Treatment Clinic in Bondi Junction.
+Or make an appointment for a Menopause Health Consultation with menopause specialist Doctor Sonia Verma at the Menopause Treatment Clinic in Bondi Junction.

 What is perimenopause and how long can it last?